Mathias Woo: Theatre works

+Multimedia and stage design

 He has also collaborated with National Class One Kunqu artists such as Zhang Hong, Shi Xiaomei, Ke Jun and Zhang Jun.
 In 2016, he was invited by Guoguang Opera Company of Taiwan to direct and design the experimental Peking opera Lord Guan Yu on Stage.
 He has also worked with theatre veterans including Stan Lai, Edward Lam, Meng Jinghui on multimedia stage design.